braden-w/Contacts-App/README.md

 ## Description

 ### Dashboard

+The default dashboard for the app looks like the following:
 <img src="assets/readme/dashboard.png">

 ### Create Contact

+To create a contact, click the create contact button:
 <img src="assets/readme/create%20contact.png">

 ### View/Edit Contact

+To view or edit a contact, click the row corresponding to that contact:
 <img src="assets/readme/view%20contact.png.png">

 ### Light Mode

+You can toggle light mode using the lightbulb button on the top right:
 <img src="assets/readme/light%20mode.png.png">

 ### Minified Mode

+You can toggle minified mode using the lightbulb button on the top right:
 <img src="assets/readme/dark%20minified%20bar.png">

 <img src="assets/readme/minified%20bar.png.png">